Powerful Questions Evoke a Choice for Accountability and Commitment Peter Block

 Introduction: Principles of Conversational Leadership II.
 Embrace Complexity Close Pop-up all posts in this chapter Take responsibility: In life, we can choose to take responsibility in several ways.
 Most critically, we can choose to take ownership of the changes we wish to see in the world.
 Introduction Taking responsibility is a crucial aspect of personal … Continue reading I. Take Responsibility We need to take responsibility for the changes we wish to see in the world

-Carpe Diem – Seize the Day Speak Up Close Pop-up all posts in this chapter Admit when we are wrong: We find it difficult to admit when we are wrong.
+Carpe Diem – Seize the Day Speak Up Close Pop-up all posts in this chapter Admit when you are wrong: We find it difficult to admit when we are wrong.
 Our relationships and personal development are negatively affected by this.
 What can we do to improve our ability to admit we’re wrong?
-We have a … Continue reading Admit When We Are Wrong ** We find it difficult to admit when we are wrong
+Admitting When We … Continue reading Owning Our Mistakes ** Learning how admitting we’re wrong strengthens relationships and personal growth

 Reframing Questions Raising the Ships on the Sea Close Pop-up all posts in this chapter Trust is the force that holds our society together.
 It is the glue that connects us, builds communities, and is one of the foundations on which society depends.
 It is vital for society to function.
 Our civilization would collapse totally … Continue reading Exploring the Multifaceted Roles of Trust in Relationships and Society Without trust our civilization would collapse